gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 and the arguments are
 ``cipher_suits``:
-: An array where the supported cypher suits are stored.
-A cypher suit is represented by two ``uint8_t`` using the IANA assigned values in the TLS cipher suit registry {{TLS-CIPHER-SUITS}}.
+: An array where the supported cipher suits are stored.
+A cipher suit is represented by two ``uint8_t`` using the IANA assigned values in the TLS cipher suit registry {{TLS-CIPHER-SUITS}}.